This post may contain affiliate links. Please read our disclosure policy.

+Start the chili in the morning and let it simmer though the day for a dinner that will have everyone smiling.
 Does anything smell better in the fall than a spicy pot of chili simmering on the stove?

 That one ingredient though?
 It made the difference between an “okay” chili recipe and a chili that can knock your socks off.
+The ingredient is the Ranch Style Beans!

 This chili makes me so happy.
 It makes me grin when I smell it throughout the house and I look forward to dinner all day long.
+Whether I make it on the stove or in the slow cooker, the smell of chili simmering brings so much joy and comfort to my day.

-I like to let it simmer on low most of the day if possible.
-Letting it simmer for hours really gives a chance for all the flavors of the steak, sausage and chilies to mingle.
+I like to let it simmer on low most of the day whenever possible.
+Allowing it to simmer for several hours helps all the flavors of the steak, sausage, and chilies to mingle.
+I never can resist grabbing a bowl of this chili for lunch if I start it early enough.

-This Steak Chili Recipe is similar to many other chili recipes I’ve tried, with the exception of one ingredient.
-That ingredient makes all the difference in the taste.
+This steak chili recipe is similar to many other chili recipes I’ve tried, with the exception of one ingredient.
+The ranch style beans make all the difference in the taste.
+They’re tossed in with all the other beans and something about them is just magical.
+I kid you not.

 Steak Chili

 This recipe starts by cooking your steak.
 The way you cook the steak doesn’t matter too much.
-You can grill, broil or cook the steaks on the stove and they will turn out just fine.
-I usually like to season my steak with salt, pepper, and garlic on each side while it cooks.
+You can grill, broil, or cook the steaks on the stove and they will turn out just fine.
+I like to season my steak with salt, pepper, and garlic on each side while it cooks.

 In my experience, cooking this chili for a longer time over lower heat results in the best flavor.
-So even though you might be tempted to dig in after a few hours, try to resist!
-The longer it simmers on the stove or in the crock-pot the better it will be!
+So even though you might be tempted to dig in after a few hours, try to resist.
+The longer it simmers on the stove or in the crock-pot the better it will be.

 Slow cookers or crockpots are an appliance of which I have more than one.
 If you are an avid slow cooker user like I am, you might understand the need for more than one.
 So, let’s talk about my favorites: